fortinet-solutions-cse/sdwan-advpn-reference/README.md

   That IBGP session will then carry all the routes with extended communities, allowing the neighbor to associate the routes with a specific VRF upon receiving them.
   Traffic is segmented from and into a specific VRF by using a specific encapsulation in the IPSec tunnels.

-Please refer to our Deployment Guide or consult your Fortinet representatives, in order to select a design flavor which is the most suitable for your project.
+Please refer to our Reference Architecture and Deployment Guides or consult your Fortinet representatives, in order to select a design flavor which is the most suitable for your project.